Begins Spring 2024

 The purpose of the online Sustainable Tourism for Native Nations and Communities Certificate (STC) is to provide participants with an overview of sustainable tourism and how it can be incorporated into their community’s tourism planning and development.
-The certificate will provide sustainable tourism curriculum with a specific emphasis on American Indian, Alaska Native and Native Hawaiian tourism efforts offered both as a professional development option and a university credit option.
+The certificate will provide sustainable tourism curriculum with a specific emphasis on American Indian, Alaska Native and Native Hawaiian tourism efforts offered as a professional development.

 The certificate is offered through the Arizona State University Center for Sustainable Tourism housed in the School of Community Resources and Development.
 The Center for Sustainable Tourism and its affiliated partners, faculty, and students seek to examine the role and contribution of tourism in the social, cultural, environmental, and economic well-being of communities.
 The Center’s research, education, and development activities focus on long-term, system-wide, sustainable strategies, and co-created solutions for community and tourism development.
 To learn more about the Center, click here.

 The STC program will consist of seven modules plus an introductory module and a final project offered over a seven and half-week period, one module per week.
-Each module will require five to six hours of effort each week for seven weeks, two of which will be general content in class, will include a case study or other Tribal specific content offered in a variety of formats, and will include self-guided reading and assignments.
-Students enrolled in the program for credit will be required to complete a final project; the final project is optional for those enrolled as professional development.
-The course will be offered as pass/fail for both professional development and for-credit students.
+Each module will require five to six hours of effort each week for seven weeks, about two of which will be general content in class, will include a case study or other Tribal specific content offered in a variety of formats, and will include self-guided reading and assignments.
+The course will be offered as pass/fail.

 Introduction to the Program